 We are unashamedly a company who only employs local people at our lodges as a CONSERVATION measure aimed to strengthen and empower their commitment to the environment as an employment source.
 We believe that protection of parks will only occur through sustainable jobs to persons on the edge of parks.
 Our guests thus play a vital role in this process.

 We are a shareholding company receiving no government assistance.
-To date we have 36 shareholders from Indonesia, Australia, the United States of America, the Netherlands and the United Kingdom.
+To date we have 38 shareholders from Indonesia, Australia, the United States of America, the Netherlands, New Zealand and the United Kingdom.
 Many of our staff are also shareholders as there is an aggressive share ownership scheme in the company.
 Our shareholders bring a range of expertise and skills to the operation of our lodges.
+Many of the shareholders (currently 14) are employees of the company; this is company policy to attempt to give ownership to loyal members of the work force.

 Dr. Alan Wilson Alan is the Chairman of Eco Lodges Indonesia.
 Alan grew up in Uganda and moved to Indonesia after the Idi Amin period flying his family in a single engined aircraft from Tororo (Uganda) to Townsville (Australia).
 He is a Veterinarian and now concentrates on working for Eco Lodges Indonesia.
-He lives in Bali with his wife Meryl.
-In 2009, he was given a Doctorate Honoris Causa from Edinburgh University for his services to thee global community.
+He is based in Bali with his wife Meryl but both travel widely between the lodges and a home in Australia.
+In 2009, he was given a Doctorate Honoris Causa from Edinburgh University for his services to the global community.

 Meryl Wilson Meryl grew up in Kenya.
 She is a Physiotherapist and designer and has a particular expertise in local butterfly species.
 Meryl is also a pioneer of the company and the design creator and project manager of lodge developments.
-She has designed and built three of our lodges at Udayana, Bajo and kelimutu and published a book on Indonesian butterflies.
+She has designed and built three of our lodges at Udayana, Bajo and Kelimutu and published hand painted books on Indonesian butterflies and animals principally for education purposes in primary schools.

 Prof. Birute Galdikas Internationally recognized scientist, conservationist, anthropologist and educator working with orangutans in Kalimantan for more than four decades.
 She was born in Lithuania, now an Indonesian citizen dividing her time between the US, Canada and Indonesia. she has been President of the Orangutan International Foundation, is Professor Extraordinaire at the Universitas Nasional, Jakarta; and is a Professor at the Simon Fraser University, British Columbia, Canada.